DpennaS/Co-occurrence-Networks-SparCC-tutorial/README.md

         (cd "$dir" && python2.7 ../get_significant_pairs.py)
     done

 The final file is selected_cor.csv.
-You can run the [rename_selected_cor.sh](x) to rename each final file to the network directory name.
+You can run the [rename_selected_cor.sh](https://github.com/DpennaS/Co-occurrence-Networks-SparCC-tutorial/blob/main/docs/rename_selected_cor.sh) to rename each final file to the network directory name.
 Example: `b1.csv`.

 <!-- -->
     ## Run the rename_selected_cor to change the directories names
     ./rename_selected_cor.sh

 Now, there are some sofwares (e.g. gephi) that do not accept negative values in the weight of networks.
 Therefore, if you want, there is a code to add +1 in all weights and solve this problemn.
-You need to run the [adjust_weights.sh](x).
+You need to run the [adjust_weights.sh](https://github.com/DpennaS/Co-occurrence-Networks-SparCC-tutorial/blob/main/docs/adjust_weights.sh).

 <!-- -->
     ## Run the adjust_weights to adjust the weight from networks with +1
     ./adjust_weights.sh

-Your final files should be selected_cor.csv and name_cor_modified.csv.
+Your final files should be name.csv and name_cor_modified.csv.
 The `name` should be the network directory name, if you used the adjust_weights.sh code.